The deployment backend for physical AI

 - Actions and artifacts link back to recordings

-- Retention and deletion are explicit
+- Retention and deletion rules are explicit

 Deployment